 Quality sources of B vitamins are: wild-caught tuna, salmon, grass fed beef, nuts and seeds, sweet potatoes, turkey, hazelnuts, garlic, beans, legumes, and dark leafy greens like spinach and kale.

 Supplement with Curcumin

-So when it comes to your diet, your health and especially migraines, natural foods are really effective medicines.
-Not in the sense of prescription medications you get from a doctor but as an effective way to protect, heal, and strengthen your body.
+So, when it comes to your diet, your health, and especially migraines, natural foods can provide similar benefits as medicines.
+Although not in the sense of prescription medication, food can provide an effective way to protect, heal, and strengthen your body.

 Other natural ways to treat and to prevent migraines

 Stress causes a lot of problems, including physical, emotional, and sleep issues.
 It contributes to inflammation, muscle tension, aches and pains, increases blood pressure, and it’s often a major cause of migraines.

 Ensure that you get as close to 7 or 8 hours of quality sleep each night as possible.

 Exercise on a regular schedule and try to mix it up with yoga, cardio, or strength training.
 Do this for at least 30 minutes a day, most days a week.